technology-toolbox/website/content/blog/jjameson/2010/04/27/test-projects-in-visual-studio-2010-must-target-net-framework-4.md

 Then I looked more closely at the error:

+{{< blockquote "font-italic text-danger" >}}

-> The type 'System.Web.Security.MembershipProvider' is defined in an assembly that is not referenced.
+The type 'System.Web.Security.MembershipProvider' is defined in an assembly that is not referenced.
 You must add a reference to assembly 'System.Web.ApplicationServices, Version=4.0.0.0, Culture=neutral, PublicKeyToken=31bf3856ad364e35'.

+{{< /blockquote >}}

 Hmmm...that is strange indeed...didn't I just tell Visual Studio not to target .NET Framework 4?